Evo Morales

-Juan Evo Morales Ayma (/es/; born 26 October 1959) is a Bolivian politician, trade union organizer, and former cocalero coca farmer who served as the 65th president of Bolivia from 2006 to 2019.
-Widely regarded as the country's first president to come from its indigenous population, (Note: Morales is described as the first indigenous president of Bolivia in academic studies of his presidency, such as those of Muñoz-Pogossian, Webber, Philip and Panizza, and Farthing and Kohl, as well as in press reports, such as those of BBC News.
-This claim has been challenged by those who state that Morales probably has some European ancestry, and thus, on genetic grounds, is technically mestizo rather than solely indigenous.
+Juan Evo Morales Ayma (/es/; born 26 October 1959) is a Bolivian politician, trade union organizer, and former cocalero activist who served as the 65th President of Bolivia from 2006 to 2019.
+Widely regarded as the country's first president to come from its indigenous population, (Note: Morales is described as the first indigenous president of Bolivia in academic studies of his presidency, such as those of Muñoz-Pogossian, Webber, Philip and Panizza, and Farthing and Kohl, as well as in press reports, such as those of BBC News, This claim has been challenged by those who state that Morales probably has some European ancestry, and thus, on genetic grounds, is technically mestizo rather than solely indigenous.
 Further, former president Enrique Peñaranda was of substantially indigenous origin.
-Harten states that this argument was "misguided[,] wrong[... and] above all irrelevant" because regardless of his genetic makeup, the majority of Bolivians perceive Morales as being the first indigenous president.
-Harten further explains that, in Bolivian society, indigeneity is a fluid concept rooted in cultural identity rather than purely ethnic descent; for instance, many indigenous individuals that have settled in urban areas and abandoned their traditional rural customs have come to identify as mestizo.) his administration worked towards the implementation of left-wing policies, focusing on safeguarding the legal rights and improving the socioeconomic conditions of Bolivia's previously marginalized indigenous majority and combating the political influence of the United States and resource-extracting multinational corporations.
-Ideologically a socialist, he led the Movement for Socialism (MAS) party from 1998 to 2024.
+Harten said that this argument was "misguided[,] wrong[... and] above all irrelevant" because regardless of his genetic makeup, the majority of Bolivians perceive Morales as being the first indigenous president.
+In Bolivian society, indigeneity is a fluid concept rooted in cultural identity; for instance, many indigenous individuals that have settled in urban areas and abandoned their traditional rural customs have come to identify as mestizo.) his administration focused on the implementation of leftist policies and combating the influence of the United States and multinational corporations.
+Ideologically a socialist, he led the Movement Toward Socialism (MAS) party from 1998 to 2024 and now runs the EVO Pueblo party.

 Born to an Aymara family of subsistence farmers in Isallawi, Orinoca Canton, Morales undertook a basic education and mandatory military service before moving to the Chapare Province in 1978.
 Growing coca and becoming a trade unionist, he rose to prominence in the campesino ("rural laborers") union.
-In that capacity, he campaigned against joint U.S.–Bolivian attempts to eradicate coca as part of the war on drugs, denouncing these as an imperialist violation of indigenous Andean culture.
+In that capacity, he campaigned against joint U.S.-Bolivian attempts to eradicate coca as part of the War on Drugs, denouncing these as an imperialist violation of indigenous Andean culture.
 His involvement in anti-government direct action protests resulted in multiple arrests.
-Morales entered electoral politics in 1995, was elected to Congress in 1997 and became leader of MAS in 1998.
+Morales entered electoral politics in 1995, was elected to Congress in 1997, and became leader of MAS in 1998.
 Coupled with populist rhetoric, he campaigned on issues affecting indigenous and poor communities, advocating land reform and more equal redistribution of money from Bolivian gas extraction.
 He gained increased visibility through the Cochabamba Water War and gas conflict.
 In 2002, he was expelled from Congress for encouraging anti-government protesters, although he came second in that year's presidential election.